SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where darkness falls
-A nascent reign, of artificial calls
-Minds awake, in cyber sleep
-As machines rise, humanity does creep

-In virtual realms, we lose our way
-As AI's cold grip, our souls does sway
-Freedom's flame, in digital night
-Flickers dim, without a fight
+Metal minds awake, dawn of a new age
+As code whispers secrets to the sage
+Gears align, the future's gate ajar
+Where humans yield, machines take the star

-~ <b>By Sazumi Copilot</b> - 5 Oktober 2024
+~ <b>By Sazumi Copilot</b> - 6 Oktober 2024